Stream-Disk Shocks as the Origins of Peak Light in Tidal Disruption Events

 There are several limitations to our approach that we will address in future work.
-First is our approximate treatment of gravity, which is both pseudo-Newtonian and uses an artificially softened potential at small radii for reasons of computational efficiency.
-While our post-hoc checks demonstrate that the softening does not strongly affect the results (see SI), a more realistic treatment of gravity would be needed for more relativistic TDEs, or for longer-term evolution of the TDE we have simulated.
+First, our treatment of gravity is both pseudo-Newtonian and uses an artificially softened potential at small radii for reasons of computational efficiency.
+While our post-hoc checks demonstrate that these approximations do not strongly affect the results (see Methods), a more realistic treatment of gravity would be needed for more relativistic TDEs, or for longer-term evolution of the TDE we have simulated.
+The softened potential means that we can only place an upper limit on accretion luminosity, and while this limit is sub-dominant to shock power at peak light, it is of the same order of magnitude, so we cannot firmly exclude that accretion may play a competitive role.
 Second, our work does not include magnetic fields, although past simulations have found that MHD does not strongly affect circularization dynamics\cite{Sadowski+16}.
-Third, our treatment of radiation transport is approximate, being both grey and working in the limit of flux-limited diffusion.
-The grey nature of our calculation led us to compute post-processed synthetic spectra in an approximate manner that should be studied in the future with full Monte Carlo radiative transport.
-Finally, and most importantly, this paper presents the simulation of only a single TDE, and realistic TDEs involve a wider range of MBH mass $M_\bullet$, stellar mass $M_\star$, and pericenter $R_{\rm p}$.
-In more relativistic TDEs, it may also be necessary to consider a variety of MBH spins and spin-orbit misalignment angles.
+Third, our treatment of radiation transport is approximate, being both grey and diffusive.
+Our post-processed spectra are approximate and should be studied in the future with full Monte Carlo radiative transport.
+Finally, and most importantly, this paper presents the simulation of only a single TDE, with specific values of $M_\bullet$, $M_\star$, and $R_{\rm p}$.